The Nightingale Fellowship – AGM Day 2025 at Lambeth Palace Gardens

 2pm Chapel Service

-The Service was recorded and is available on The Nightingale Fellowship website.
+The Service was recorded and is available above.
 It was not live streamed this year.

-(Please note the collection was for the Chapel at St Thomas’ and only cash or cheques accepted).
+(Please note the collection was for the Chapel at St Thomas’).

 3pm Annual General Meeting